metodologianavarrabiomed/mice-ext-val/README.md

 ### Defining a model

-By using the `mv_model` we can generate the package model definitions.
+By using the `mv_model` functions we can generate the package model definitions.
 To define a Cox model we use the function `mv_model_cox` and to define a logistic regression model we use the function `mv_model_logreg`.
 Each model have different requirements to be generated.

 #### Cox model

 To define the cox model we need to be able to describe the following characteristics of the model.

 * `formula`: Model formula to calculate the $\beta \cdot X$ values.
-* $S_0(t)$: Value of the basal survival function at the time study $t$
+* $S_0(t)$: Value of the basal survival function at the time of study $t$ (must be the maximum time in the dataset)

-As an example we have defined a Cox model that is defined by the formula
+As an example we have defined a Cox model that is defined by the formula:

 $$
 0.98765^{exp(0.5 \cdot (x - 3) + 0.3 \cdot (z - 0.2))}